 Have you been injured in a council house or property?

 If you have had an accident in a council owned property, and you believe the council was at fault for your accident, you may be entitled to make a no win no fee claim.
 Providing it happened within the last three years and you suffered an injury, contact a personal injury solicitor who will be happy to discuss your case and let you know within minutes if you are entitled to be compensated.

 Want to find out more?

 If you feel you may be entitled to make an injury claim against the council, it is a good idea to contact a solicitor as soon as possible.
 Although you have 3 years from the date of the accident to initiate a claim, getting legal advice early on can vastly improve your chance of success.

 Absolutely.
-No matter where you are in the UK, all of our injury solicitors provide a 100% no win no fee service.
+No matter where you are in the UK, all of the injury solicitors we work with provide a 100% no win no fee service.
 Unlike with some firms, you will never be asked to pay any upfront legal fees to process your compensation claim.
 If your claim for council negligence is successful, your solicitor’s costs are covered as a percentage of the compensation awarded.
 If your case is unsuccessful, you are not required to pay any fees for the work your solicitor has done.
-You can find out more information about our no win no fee service here.
+You can find out more information about the no win no fee service here.